-- Workstations running Windows XP/2003/2008/2012/Vista/7/8/10, MAC OS X or later, Linux, UNIX, or other platforms are compatible with TCP/IP protocols. - Workstations are installed with Ethernet NIC (Network Interface Card) - Serial Port Connection (Terminal) - ➤ The above Workstations come with COM Port (DB9) or USB-to-RS-232 converter. - The above Workstations have been installed with terminal emulator, such as Tera Term, PuTTY or Hyper Terminal included in Windows XP/2003. - > Serial cable -- one end is attached to the RS-232 serial port, while the other end to the console port of the Managed Switch.
+- Workstations running Windows XP/2003/2008/2012/Vista/7/8/10/11, MAC OS X or later, Linux, UNIX, or other platforms are compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card). - Serial Port connect (Terminal) - The above PC comes with COM Port (DB9/RS-232) or USB-to-RS-232 converter. - The above Workstations have been installed with terminal emulator, such as Tera Term, PuTTY or Hyper Terminal included in Windows XP/2003. - Serial cable -- one end is attached to the RS-232 serial port, while the other end to the console port of the Managed Switch. - Ethernet Port connection - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above Workstation is installed with Web browser.